 The first step should be to have clear records of your business bank account.
 Make sure all incoming cash and outgoings are correct.
-The cash received will typically refer to sales invoices paid and expenses will relate to costs incurred by the busines to help generate sales and overheads.
+The cash received will typically refer to sales invoices paid and expenses will relate to costs incurred by the business to help generate sales and overheads.

 A Profit & Loss Account is made up of the following figures:

 - Other Income